 - Ride bikes from a variety of different manufacturers - real "in the dirt" test rides!

-- An Ontario Cycling Association Citizen’s Permit must be purchased by every participant (unless you have a valid OCA/UCI permit).
+- An Ontario Cycling Race License must be purchased by every participant (unless you have a valid OCA/UCI permit).

-- These permits are not available on-site.
-They MUST be purchased online from the OCA before you participate in your first race!
+- These licenses are not available on-site.
+They MUST be purchased online from Ontario Cycling before you participate in your first race!
 Click here to purchase your permit.

 - This is a non-negotiable insurance issue.
 "Test rides" or "tryouts" are not permissible under any circumstances.
 Single-day licenses are also unavailable.

 - If you would like to expand your participation beyond the dirt, please consider joining our cycling club.
 Once you have your Citizen's Permit it is only $20 to join and you can then join us on the road as well to expand your cycling horizons.
 More information here.

 - A bicycle in safe operating condition with at least one functioning brake.

 - The first time you join us, please try to arrive by 6pm.
 This will allow time for paperwork, number plate assignment and a pre-ride of the course.